theSaviKing/network-tools/README.md

 ### Using network tools

 Currently, here are all the functions available with ***network-tools***:
-- [ ] Provisioning access points
+- [x] Provisioning access points
-- [ ] Checking for gaps in config files
+- [x] Checking for gaps in config files
-- [ ] Experimenting with a Python object holding a config file
+- [x] Experimenting with a Python object holding a config file
+- [ ] Generating AP SN/MAC spreadsheet